HenriqueFon/TI-WEB/readme.md

-# Project Title
+# Game Score

-Welcome to the **[Project Name]** repository!
+Welcome to the **[Game Score]** repository!
 This project uses **JSON Server** to simulate a backend for games and user login.
 Below are the instructions to set up and run the JSON Server for both games and user authentication.

 ---